The 23 Best Weight-Loss Motivation Tips

-Take it one step further by getting your family involved — play tag with the kids, hit the gym with your husband, cook healthy meals for the coming week together on weekends.
+Take it one step further by getting your family involved — play tag with the kids, hit the gym with your partner, cook healthy meals for the coming week together on weekends.
 "In order to change your patterns of behavior, you first have to recognize your patterns and why they exist.
-If you can redirect that motivation into a new action, your goal will automatically seem more compelling and achievable."
+If you can redirect that healthy weight-loss motivation into a new action, your goal will automatically seem more compelling and achievable."
 (Just take it from these super impressive women, many of whom credit their families for providing tons of weight-loss encouragement and inspiration.)

 Ditch the Daily Weigh-In

 The scale can be a helpful tool for measuring your progress, but many people get in the habit of weighing themselves too often.
 "While some research shows that people manage (maintain) their weight better by weighing in daily, the same can't be said for losing weight," says Nicole Nichols, editor and fitness expert for SparkPeople.com.
-"Daily weigh-ins (or multiple weigh-ins per day) will only sap your motivation with a roller coaster of emotions and can cause you to freak out by temporary up-ticks in the scale (that have nothing to do with body mass or body fat," she says.
+"Daily weigh-ins, or multiple weigh-ins per day, will only sap your weight-loss motivation with a roller coaster of emotions and can cause you to freak out by temporary up-ticks in the scale that have nothing to do with body mass or body fat," she says.

 Silence Your Inner Critic